bbapplications/tankerkoenig-web-component/README.md

 [link text itself]: http://www.reddit.com

 ## Purpose
-build a self contained custom web component for modern browsers using the [tankerkönig API](https://creativecommons.tankerkoenig.de/swagger/)
+build a self contained custom web component for modern browsers (no IE or Edge) using the [tankerkönig API](https://creativecommons.tankerkoenig.de/swagger/)

 This "widget"-like component is stylable with css variables from outside the component.